Suspension Criteria

 3. A criminal citation.

-An individual suspended from the transit system will not be entitled to any refund of unused fare media that may expire during the time of his/her exclusion.
+An individual suspended from the transit system will not be entitled to any refund of unused fare media that may expire during the time of their exclusion.

-The immediate suspension of a passenger that frequents RTD transit services functions as a system that holds passenger/s accountable for their actions and promotes the public health and safety, while using transportation services.
+The immediate suspension of a customer that frequents RTD transit services functions as a system that holds customer accountable for their actions and promotes the public health and safety, while using transportation services.

 In the event of immediate suspension, the RTD Transit Police Officer or a RTD Transit Security Officer will order an immediate exit from RTD property.
-In addition to prompt removal from RTD property, the passenger will also receive a “Notice of Suspension,” which can be found with the RTD Passenger Code of Conduct.
+In addition to prompt removal from RTD property, the customer will also receive a “Notice of Suspension,” which can be found within the RTD Customer Code of Conduct.
 In the event of an immediate suspension, the duration of the suspension becomes effective at the time of issuance of the Notice of Suspension.

-Generally, the following criteria will determine the length of suspensions for each passenger found in violation of federal law, state law, and/or RTD Passenger Code of Conduct:
+Generally, the following criteria will determine the length of suspensions for each customer and/or person on RTD property found in violation of federal law, state law, and/or administrative violation of the RTD Customer Code of Conduct.

 Fare Evasion